Al Bin Ali

-Al Bin Ali (آل بن علي) is a Sunni Arab sub-tribal confederation based in the Arab states especially in Bahrain, Qatar, Kuwait, UAE, and the Eastern Province of Saudi Arabia.
+Al Bin Ali (آل بن علي) is a Sunni Arab sub-tribal confederation based in the Arab states, especially Bahrain, Qatar, Kuwait, the UAE, and the Eastern Province of Saudi Arabia.

-The Al bin Ali Al Utbi Tribe, is a descendant of the Original Utub who conquered Bahrain.
-The vast majority of members of the Al Bin Ali clan stem from either the Bani Sulaim or Al-Maadeed tribes.
+The Al bin Ali Al Utbi Tribe is a descendant of the original Utub tribe which conquered Bahrain.
+The vast majority of members of the Al Bin Ali clan stem either from the Bani Sulaim or Al-Maadeed tribes.

 They had a strong positive economic effect on Persian Gulf nations such as Bahrain and Qatar.
 Many textbooks and poems were written about Al Bin Ali Tribe.
 Their castles and ships are historical landmarks.
-The Al Bin Ali had a practically independent status in Bahrain and Qatar as a self-governing tribe.
-They used a flag with four red and three white stripes with seven triangles facing the west, called the Al-Sulami flag in Bahrain, Qatar, Kuwait, and the Eastern province of the Kingdom of Saudi Arabia.
+The Al Bin Ali had practically independent status in Bahrain and Qatar as a self-governing tribe.
+They used a flag with four red and three white stripes with seven triangles facing the west, called the Al-Sulami flag in Bahrain, Qatar, Kuwait, and the Eastern Province of Saudi Arabia.